dinomite/forgetsy-java/README.md

 # forgetsy-jvm

 A JVM port of [Forgetsy](https://github.com/cavvia/forgetsy) in Kotlin.
-Heavy lifting (and persistence, if you care about that) is done by Redis, so you'll need one of those.
+Data is stored in Redis, so you'll need one of those.

 # Synopsis